Thecoder098/Lara/README.md

-I ;want Lara to be the best of the best and make it child friendly f
+I ;want Lara to be the best of the best and make it child friendly